18 Retirement Money Mistakes People Still Make (And How You Can Avoid Them)

 Inflation chips away at your purchasing power year after year, making fixed incomes harder to stretch.
 What used to cost $100 may take $130 or more in just a few years if inflation runs hot.

-Failing to plan for these rising costs leaves too many retirees struggling to maintain their standard of living.
+Failing to plan for rising costs is a retirement savings mistake that leaves too many retirees struggling to maintain their standard of living.

 Falling for Financial Scams: How Retirees Lose Billions Every Year